harvard-acc/smaug/README.md

    Functionality that cannot be accelerated in hardware are offloaded to the CPU, using the Eigen backend whenever possible.

-4. Eigen: This represents a CPU-only scenario in which we use Eigen as a highly optimized backend for all computation.
+4. MKL-DNN: This represents an x86 CPU-only scenario, where we use MKL-DNN to invoke Intel MKL for its highly optimized linear algebra kernels.
+MKL-DNN uses a JIT to generate code specialized for the particular layer sizes.
    No accelerators are involved here.

+5. Eigen: This represents a CPU-only scenario in which we use Eigen as a highly optimized backend for all computation.
+No accelerators are involved here.
+   Unlike MKL-DNN, Eigen is cross-platform.

 **Execution targets**